vasco-santos/hash-stream-singularity-like-index-store/DESIGN.md

 Once a request to fetch the bytes behind this CID reaches a HashStream server, it will attempt to find known locations for the bytes to serve via its IndexReader relying on the IndexStore backed by the database of a Singularity instance.

-TODO: This is not exactly the case when a root or intermediary node in the DAG - eventually may also return the bytes directlty - To Sync with Riba

 The key tables in the Singularity database to find the location of some bytes are:
 - The `car_blocks` table, which keeps a record of the CIDs of all blocks inside the preparation CAR and the offset of those blocks within this CAR and the original file.
 Moreover, if the block was created and its bytes are not present in the original file (e.g., DagPB root node), the block content is stored inline in the `raw_block` column.
 - The `files` table, which keeps track of the CID of every file within the encoded directory.